openspending/community.openspending.org/resources/osi/conclusions.md

 ## Teach people

-Based on the interviews we’ve found that several skills are repeatedly emerging.
-While the pool of skills is hugely diversity across the community, key parts of the data pipeline from data retrieval to data cleaning are major hurdles, which steal time from activism and other parts of an organisation's work.
+Based on the interviews, we’ve found that several skills repeatedly turn out to be lacking.
+While the pool of skills is hugely diverse across the community, key parts of the data pipeline from data retrieval to data cleaning are major hurdles, which steal time from activism and other parts of an organisation's work.

 We could therefore see a strong potential in offering focused trainings around the key needs identified:
 <ul>